matthewtmoran/glossa/Readme.md

 ![It is alive.](https://dl.dropboxusercontent.com/u/538337/Glossa/Screen%20Shot%202016-10-06%20at%201.31.39%20PM.png)

-*It better be pretty, because you'll spend way too much time here.*
+*"It better be pretty, because you'll spend way too much time here."*

 ☟ Here is the fancy-shmancy Project Management Drawer.